 This is one tough plant, and you shouldn't assume that you've lost a specimen just because it looks dead.
 If the foliage browns, trim the stems down to within a couple of inches of the ground and provide it with water.
 Within three weeks, new, green shoots may well emerge.

-Papyrus in History: Writing Material for the Ancient Egyptians
+History as Writing Material for the Ancient Egyptians

 Papyrus is a plant brimming with historical significance.
-Perhaps the "bulrush" (where the baby Moses was discovered) referred to in the Old Testament, it's most famous for being the writing material that the ancient Egyptians used.
+Perhaps the "bulrush" (where baby Moses was discovered) referred to in the Old Testament, it's most famous for being the writing material that the ancient Egyptians used.
 But while we immediately think "Egypt" when we hear "papyrus," its use as an ancient writing material spread well beyond Egypt's borders.
-Papyrus was the writing material of choice until the 7th century or 8th century AD, when parchment supplanted it.
+Papyrus was the writing material of choice until the 7th century or 8th century AD when parchment supplanted it.

-While paper comes to mind first and foremost when we think of the historical uses for papyrus (our word, "paper" does, after all, derive from the Latin word, "papyrus"), it has had many other uses, including as medicine, food, and a building material.
+While paper comes to mind first and foremost when we think of the historical uses for papyrus (our word, "paper" does, after all, derive from the Latin word, "papyrus"), it has had many other uses, including as medicine, food, and as building material.

 Examples of Types of Papyrus You Can Buy